 Grow in love for God and His Church through deeper knowledge of Theology, Scripture, Saints, History, and Spirituality in order to live and articulate these truths.

-This is the first semester of a year-long advanced Catechism focusing on the sacraments.
+This is a yearlong advanced Catechism focusing on the sacraments.

 Students will be evaluated based on meaningful participation in class and my records in Canvas of these assignments: